Closed

 What expenses are eligible under Not-for-profit affordable rental and co-op housing incentive (pilot)?

-Development of new not-for-profit affordable rental housing
+Development of new not-for-profit affordable rental and co-operative housing units

 Who can I contact for more information about the Not-for-profit affordable rental and co-op housing incentive (pilot)?